Reppie-io/reppie-lab/search/media/README.md

 * Question Answering
 * Text summarization

-The all-MiniLM-L6-v2 model is available for download from the Hugging (Face Model Hub.)[https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2]
+The all-MiniLM-L6-v2 model is available for download from the [HuggingFace.](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)

 #### BM25